Dr Melissa Jardine’s research interests include:

 - Jardine, M. (2022) Policing in a changing Vietnam: a Southern policing perspective.
 Routledge. (forthcoming)

 - Jardine, M. (2022) Harm reduction and policing in Australia.
 In Blue Serge and Red Ribbons, ed.
 G. Monaghan (forthcoming)

-- Van Dijk, A. & Jardine, M. (2021) Southern policing and the applicability of LEPH to low and middle-income countries (LMIC).
+- Jardine, M. & van Dijk, A. (2021) Law enforcement and public health: a framework for analysis of LEPH in lower and middle income countries (LMICs).
 In Law Enforcement & Public Health: Partners for Community Safety and Wellbeing, eds.
 Bartkowiak-Théron, I., Clover, J., Southby, R., & Crofts, N. Springer. (forthcoming)

 Articles and reports

 - Jardine, M. (2021).
 Building law enforcement capability in Viet Nam: addressing barriers for women in policing.
 In Ensuring Women’s Human Rights in Criminal Justice.
-Viet Nam National University, Ha Noi. .
+Viet Nam National University, Law School.
+Ha Noi. .

 - Krupanski, M., Jardine, M., Cox, B., France, T., Stronach, B., & Crofts, N. (2020).
 Envisioning the future: Police and public health joining forces.
 Journal of Community Safety and Well-Being, 5(4), 136–137.